valtlai/nunjucks-deno/README.md

 It’s heavily inspired by [Jinja&nbsp;2](https://jinja.palletsprojects.com/).
 View the [docs](https://mozilla.github.io/nunjucks/).

-🦕 This is a fork of [Nunjucks](https://github.com/mozilla/nunjucks) for Deno.
+🦕 This is a port of [Nunjucks](https://github.com/mozilla/nunjucks) for Deno.

 ## Usage